fhamborg/se19hyperpartisanbvs/README.md

 # SemEval2019/Task4 Team Bertha-von-Suttner submission
-You can skip the training by using the pretrained model ensemble that I uploaded as a release.
-Simply extract the files into `saved_models`.
+You can skip the training by using the pretrained model ensemble that is already contained in `saved_models`.

 ## Setup
 ```